BENCH Practical

 In this command:

-An alternative option for the summary measurements is to use spherical harmonics deconvolution that is analogous to a fourier transform for signals defined on the surface of a uint sphere.
-To try this option you can use --summarytype flag both in the training and in summary extraction section.
+An alternative option for the summary measurements is to use spherical harmonics deconvolution that is analogous to a fourier transform for signals defined on the surface of a unit sphere.
+To try this option you can use the --summarytype flag both in the training and in summary extraction section.

 It is worth mentioning that BENCH uses nearest-neighbor sampling to compute summary measurements for each voxel in the mask from the diffusion data.
 This approach avoids the need for spatial transformations, which can be costly for diffusion data, and also eliminates the need to adjust b-vectors.